 Why did you decide to acquire procedural skills to become a rural GP Obstetrician?

-I asked the doctor [in Walcha] what the town needed, he said obstetrics, so I decided to study obstetrics.
+I asked my supervisor what the town needed, he said obstetrics, so I decided to study obstetrics.

 At first I hated it, I found it terrifying, but now it’s my favourite part of medicine.